patorrad/noteTaker/README.md

 ## Usage

 In order to run the app on a local server after installation of needed packages run the command "node server.js" in the main app folder.
+Point you browser to http://localhost:3000.
+A specific ID is assigned to each note.
+The route "/api/notes/:note" allows for deletion of notes thanks to the assigned ID.
+The app handles these intricacies for the user.

 ## Tests